-Confidentiality: You tend to discuss confidential matters on phone calls for work.
+You tend to discuss confidential matters on phone calls for work.
 If you want to make sure that sensitive information stays between you and the person on the other end of the line, it's important to make sure that your connection is secure.
-If you were to use a public Wi-Fi network or other type of public connection, your data would be far easier to intercept.
-DECT, on the other hand, uses encryption and authentication algorithms to ensure maximum privacy.
+If you were to use a public Wi-Fi network or any other type of public connection, your data would be far easier to intercept.
+DECT, on the other hand, uses encryption and authentication algorithms to ensure maximum privacy on your calls.

-Quality: You want superior audio quality.
-DECT operates on a frequency different from any other wireless technologies (like WiFi).
+You want superior audio quality.
+DECT operates on a frequency different from any other wireless technologies (like Wi-Fi).
 That means that the data being transferred via DECT won't get obstructed by anything else on the network.
 No interference means more effective device-to-device communication and better sounding audio.